 “Once the individual or family has provided Summit DD staff with a description and cost of the good or service, Summit DD staff will review the expenditure and let you know if the expenditure is approved for purchase,” explained Holly Brugh, Director of Service & Support Administration and Children’s Services.
 “Then when the family provides a receipt, a reimbursement payment will be authorized.”
 Brugh continued.

 Reimbursement for goods and services will go directly to the individual or family via a direct deposit from a third party.
-Families choosing to have the money deposited into their own account will have to complete a W9 form, as this may count toward your taxable income.
+Families choosing to have the money deposited into their own account must complete a W9 form, as this may count toward your taxable income.
 If your family has established a checking or savings account in your child’s name, no W9 form is required and the money can be deposited there.
 Additionally, families may choose to establish a STABLE account for your child where the money can also be deposited and no W9 would be needed.
+(Learn more about setting up a Stable Account.)
 Your Summit DD contact can answer specific questions that you may have.

 FEP funds used for respite care MUST be provided by a Department of Developmental Disabilities (DoDD) certified provider who will be paid directly by Summit DD.
 All respite providers must meet the certification requirements set forth by DoDD, as well as have an additional eight hours of training in child development and are certified in infant/child CPR.
 Your Summit DD staff member will be able to help you identify qualified providers.